by ProcureDeskLast Updated : Nov-20-2020

-So now you know what are the different benefits of having a procurement department but what role procurement should play in your organization.
+So now you know what the different benefits of having a procurement department are but what role procurement should play in your organization.

 The next obvious question is to define the objectives of the procurement department.
-If you are an experienced procurement professional, you already know this correct?
+If you are an experienced procurement professional, you already know this, correct?